HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 ### 6.3 Patient-level Linear Combination Scoring

     Conformance Requirement 21 (Patient-level Linear Combination Scoring):
-    Patient-level linear combination scoring SHALL be indicated using a subjectOf element to define a with a CMPMSRMTH measure attribute with a code of LINEARSCR as defined by the base HQMF specification.
+    Patient-level linear combination scoring SHALL be indicated using a subjectOf element to define with a CMPMSRMTH measure attribute with a code of LINEARSCR as defined by the base HQMF specification.
     Calculation logic for patient-level linear combination composite measures SHALL be functionally equivalent to the calculation formulas defined in this section.
     Calculation logic for patient-level linear combination composite measures SHOULD be written in the same way as the calculation formulas defined in this section.
     Narrative descriptions of population criteria for patient-level linear combination composite measures SHOULD include the narrative descriptions of the corresponding population criteria for each component measure.